SAURABHMISHRA55/Enhancing-Hate-Speech-Sentiment-On-Social-Media-Using-ML/README.md

 ### `code/`
 Contains all Jupyter notebooks with the implementation of individual models and their integrations:
-### THere is complete description of each and every model in the respective Jupyter Notebooks.
+### There is complete description of each and every model below in the respective Jupyter Notebooks.
 - `BERT.ipynb`
 - `BERT + BI-LSTM.ipynb`
 - `BERT + CNN.ipynb`